-- 5.3.4.2 The throughput test must immediately follow one, and only one, power test.
-No operation is allowed to be performed on the SUT between the power test and the throughput test. - 5.3.4.3 When measuring and reporting a throughput test, the number, S, of query streams must remain constant during the whole measurement interval.
-When results are reported with S query streams, these S streams must be the only ones executing during the measurement interval (i.e., it is not allowed to execute more than S query streams and report only the S best ones). - 5.3.4.4 For query sequencing purposes (see Clause 5.3.5), each query stream within the throughput test must be assigned a unique stream identification number ranging from 1 to S, the number of query streams in the test. - 5.3.4.5 When measuring and reporting a throughput test, a single refresh stream (see Clause 5.3.8) must be executed in parallel with the S query streams.
+- • They are related to data collection required for the benchmark or requested by the auditor - • They are not likely to improve the performance of the throughput test - 5.3.4.2 When measuring and reporting a throughput test, the number, S, of query streams must remain constant during the whole measurement interval.
+When results are reported with S query streams, these S streams must be the only ones executing during the measurement interval (i.e., it is not allowed to execute more than S query streams and report only the S best ones). - 5.3.4.3 For query sequencing purposes (see Clause 5.3.5), each query stream within the throughput test must be assigned a unique stream identification number ranging from 1 to S, the number of query streams in the test. - 5.3.4.4 When measuring and reporting a throughput test, a single refresh stream (see Clause Error!
+Reference source not found.) must be executed in parallel with the S query streams.
 5.3.5 Query Sequencing Rules